 Figure 7 is analogous to Figure 6, but for July.
 ERAI shows upward stationary planetary wave propagation from the southern winter troposphere (with reduced stationary wave activity relative to that in northern winter).
-The stationary waves turn equatorward in the stratosphere and lower mesosphere, with convergence of F in the lower mesosphere corresponding to stationary wave driving of $\sim$ -4 m s-1 d-1.
+The stationary waves turn equatorward in the stratosphere and lower mesosphere, with convergence of F in the lower mesosphere corresponding to stationary wave driving of ~-4 m s-1 d-1.
 Although Cy35r3 slightly overestimates the generation of stationary wave activity in the troposphere, its stationary wave structure and stationary wave driving is generally in good agreement with ERAI.
-The generation of stationary wave activity in Cy35r3 and the stationary wave driving is slightly larger.
+The generation of stationary wave activity in Cy35r3RF is smaller than that of Cy35r3 and the stationary wave driving is slightly larger.